Codeberg Authentication Setup (WSL + VS Code + Claude Code)

 Claude Code's Bash hangs on git push and never returns | Claude Code's shell doesn't have SSH_AUTH_SOCK — the WSL session it launched from had no agent | Run keychain ~/.ssh/id_ed25519_codeberg in any shell on the same WSL instance.
 New Claude Code Bash calls pick up the agent automatically. |

-tea pulls list errors with could not open a new TTY | tea is asking for an interactive login selection because no default was set | Run tea login default codeberg.
-Or pass --login codeberg to every command. |
+tea pulls list errors with could not open a new TTY and no default-login is set | tea is asking for an interactive login selection | Run tea login default codeberg, or pass --login codeberg to every command. |

 tea login add succeeds but tea pulls create says "401 Unauthorized" | Token lacks write:repository or write:issue | Regenerate the token with the scopes from Step 7. tea login delete codeberg && tea login add .... |